lethain/staff-eng/src/markdown/stories/rick-boone.md

 [linkedin](https://www.linkedin.com/in/kineticrick/)

-**_Tell us a little about your current role: where do you work, your title and generally the sort of work do you and your team do._**
+___Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?___

-I’m the Strategic Advisor to Uber’s Vice President of Infrastructure, which means I’m part of the Infrastructure leadership team along with the engineering directors and org-wideProgram Managers.
+I’m the Strategic Advisor to Uber’s Vice President of Infrastructure, which means I’m part of the Infrastructure leadership team along with the engineering directors and org-wide Program Managers.
 Infrastructure Engineering at Uber is about 700 people across six sub-organizations like Metal which handles our data centers and servers, Storage, Developer Platform and so on.
 I work with the VP on things like technical strategy, cultural strategy and special projects.

 Strategic Advisor is a wide ranging role, for example I might work on: